quantmind/pulsar/sources/tutorials/proxy.txt

 HTTP Proxy Server
 ==================

-The code for this example is located in the :mod:`pulsar.examples.proxyserver` module.
+The code for this example is located in the :mod:`examples.proxyserver.manage` module.

 .. automodule:: examples.proxyserver.manage